2014 Walking Works Hikes

 Ohio & Erie Canal Reservation

-Take I-77 to Grant Avenue exit.
+Take I-77 to Grant Avenue.
 Go west on Grant Avenue.
-Turn left on E. 49th Street, then right on Whittlesey Way.
+Turn left on E. 49th Street.
+Turn right on to Whittlesey Way.
 Starting at CanalWay Center walk down the hill behind the center.
-Turn left after you cross the bridge.
-Continue your walk to the Aqueduct Gateway (Bacci Park) parking lot.
-Take the same trail for return trip.
+Turn right after you cross the bridge.
+At the fork, go left and follow the loop trail.
+End at Canalway Center.
+Look for impressive 8’ yellow, daisy-like, wingstem around the wood edges.

 Rocky River Reservation

 Take I-480 to Clague Road exit.
-Go south on Clague Road.
-Turn right on Mastick Road then left on Shepard Lane.
+Go south on Clague Rd.
+Turn right on Mastick Road then left on Shephard Lane.
 Turn right into Rocky River Nature Center parking lot.
-Start behind Rocky River Nature Center.
-The trail crosses Shepard Lane.
-Enjoy this shaded trail as you hike along the wetlands up to an older oak forest.
+Walk past Rocky River Nature Center and look for signs to Wildlife Management Trail.
+Experience a myriad of habitats along this level trail.
+The wetlands it crosses are the former channel of the West Branch of the Rocky River.
+Some stairs.

 South Chagrin Reservation